SamP-S/SceneGL/README.md

 ### Tasks

 ### High Level Operation
-- [ ] Create ISystem for systems to inherit
+- [x] Create Module for main abstract modules to inherit
-- [ ] Implement each system to initialise, start, update, stop, shutdown
+- [x] Implement each module to boot & shutdown
-- [ ] Create sim abstraction to encapsulate all game/sim runtime systems & scenes
+- [x] Implement each Interactive (game/simulation/editor) to start, update, stop
-- [ ] Create simulation to be able to run given simulation, configured at runtime
+- [ ] Allow interactive to be chosen at runtime

 ### Engine/Editor Abstraction
 - [ ] Editor should require project to open
-- [ ] Editor should be extracted from engine as seperate layer
+- [x] Editor should be extracted from engine as seperate layer
 - [ ] Implement operator that runs a given project (with game engine ticks and seperate gui ticks)

 ### Rendering